(Adjective) Having temporary effect

 "You have a… raven?
 You're really playing up the stereotype, mate," Ron goaded with a smile.

 Harry blinked.
 The automatic response that would've come to mind years ago was glaringly absent.
+Hogwarts seemed so far behind them now.
 "Crow, and yes, it's getting old.
 We make appearances at summonings every so often and, a few hundred years of repetition later, suddenly we have a pop culture."

 Ron's smile turned strained and confused.
 Harry dropped it, rather than explain.

 Hermione bought tickets to a concert not much later.
 Harry supposed she was worried.
-He hadn't shown his face outside of the Hogwarts, Black or Ministry libraries since he'd arrived.
+Since he'd arrived, he'd only shown his face outside of the library to plot a raid on the Department of Mysteries.

 Harry took the ticket reluctantly, and read the gaudy, 70s style writing.
 "Star-lord?"